The Great (TV series): Season 2

 The second season premiered on November 19, 2021 in the US, and on the same day in Canada, for Amazon Prime Video.

 In the UK Starzplay premiered the second season on 5 December 2021 and on Channel 4 on 27 July 2022.

 Season 3

-The third season is scheduled to premiere on May 12, 2023, with all 10 episodes on Hulu.
+The third season premiered on May 12, 2023, with all 10 episodes on Hulu.

 Historical accuracy

 Hulu has described The Great as "anti-historical," and each episode's title sequence subtitled the series as an "occasionally true story" until the second season finale, when it changed to "an almost entirely untrue story."
 According to Los Angeles Times critic Robert Lloyd, "McNamara had jotted down some names, relationships and a few historical bullet points, torn up the paper, and started writing.
 And so must the viewer abandon himself to what's on the plate without a care to learning anything useful or even true about Russia or any of the real people represented here."

-In the first season, Peter the Great is inaccurately mentioned as being the father of Peter III on numerous occasions.
+"Aunt" Elizabeth is modeled on Peter the Great's actual daughter, Empress Elizabeth, but this version is Peter's sister-in-law and lover, and has never ruled Russia.
+While Elizabeth did negotiate the marriage of her nephew Charles Peter Ulrich (later Peter III) to the future Catherine the Great, as portrayed in the series.